brian6484/CSKnowledge/Operating System/Process Threads.md

 ## Definitions
 Process is a *unit of work* that has been allocated resources from the OS.
-Thread is a *unit of execution flow that uses the resources allocated to a process.
+Thread is a *unit of execution flow* that uses the resources allocated to a *process*.

 ## program -> process -> thread
 The general flow goes like this but what exactly is a program?
 Refresh your memories